amiller/blockplayer/README.md

 Running the experiment
 =======================
 To run our experiment, you will need to download (at least some of) the dataset.
-The dataset is available as a list of <code>tar.gz</code> files
+The dataset is available at http://isue-server.eecs.ucf.edu/amillervr2012/dataset/ as 75 <code>tar.gz</code> files, each containing one <i>run</i> (15 seconds).
+Extract these into the <code>data/sets</code> directory.
+Use the following commands to run the experiment and prepare the html results report:

+    python experiments/make_output.py
+    python makewww/make_grid.py

+If the entire dataset is available, then you can produce the average error results summary as shown in Figure 9 of the paper.

+    python experiments/exp_avg.py

 Running in live real-time mode
 ==============================
 The system will first need to be calibrated.
 Place the Kinect sensor on a stand about a half meter above the table surface, facing down at around 45 degrees.
 Check that your desired work area is within the field of view of the camera.
 The minimum distance the sensor perceives is about half a meter.
-From the IPython shell, use the following commands.
+From the IPython shell, use the following commands:

         [1] from blockplayer.table_calibration import run_calib
         [2] run_calib()